braedenlp/Braeden_BSE_Portfolio/index.md

 My project is a mini hoop that has sensors in the hoop that will detect when a ball goes through the hoop which then makes the score on the scoreboard go up by two.
 It also has a button that starts a new game and resets the score.
 The progress I have made in this first milestone is that I got all of the hardware connected.
 I put together the entire hoop, soldered everything, and connected all the wires.
 ![hardware](IMG_8263.HEIC)

+Figure 1: The figure above is a picture of my project built and wired.
 ## Challenges

 Challenges that I faced in this process is that I had to change multiple aspects of my project.
 I had to use a dremel to sand down the acrylic covering the matrix board because it was too big, the legs of the hoop were too small so I had to reprint those, and the wires kept snapping off of my circuit boards.
 I also had to change my milestones because the hardware aspect of this project took so long.
 On top of all that the matrix board that I originally had was broken so we have to get a new one but I initially thought that something was wrong with my circuit board.
 I ended up using a different, bigger, matrix board that was proven to work to hoop everything up.